 - Disinfect surfaces.
 You can catch COVID-19 by touching an object or surface that has the virus on it, such as a door knob, and then touching your eyes.

 Pink eye, or conjunctivitis, refers to an inflammation of the membrane covering the front of the eyeball.
 Conjunctivitis is characterized by red, watery, and itchy eyes.
 Viral conjunctivitis is highly contagious and can be spread by coughing and sneezing, too.

 According to a recent study in China, viral conjunctivitis may be a symptom of COVID-19.
 The study found conjunctival congestion in 9 of the 1,099 patients (0.8%) who were confirmed to have coronavirus.

-If you suspect you have pink eye, call your eye doctor in Plano right away.
+If you suspect you have pink eye, call your eye doctor in East Plano right away.
 Given the current coronavirus crisis, we ask patients to call prior to presenting themselves at the office of Dr. Switalski, as it will allow the staff to assess your condition and adequately prepare for your visit.

 Contact Lenses or Eyeglasses?

 Many people who wear contact lenses are thinking about switching to eyeglasses for the time being to lower the threat of being infected with coronavirus.

 Wearing glasses may provide an extra layer of protection if someone coughs on you; hopefully that infected droplet will hit the lens and not your eye.
 However, one must still be cautious, as the virus can reach the eyes from the exposed sides, tops and bottoms around your frames.
 Unlike specialized safety goggles, glasses are not considered a safe way to prevent coronavirus.